Lawsuits Allege That Depo-Provera Causes Meningiomas

 - Use of Depo-Provera or qualifying generic alternative (at least twice): You or your loved one must have received brand-name Depo-Provera injections — or another qualifying generic alternative — at least twice

-- Diagnosis of cerebral meningioma, other brain tumor, or spine tumor, after use of Depo-Provera (or qualifying generic alternative): A confirmed diagnosis of cerebral meningioma, other brain tumor (cancerous or non-cancerous) or spinal tumor, typically determined through imaging tests such as an MRI or CT scan.
+- Diagnosis of intracranial / cerebral meningioma (brain tumor) after use of Depo-Provera (or qualifying generic alternative): A confirmed diagnosis of cerebral (otherwise known as intracranial or brain) meningioma, typically determined through imaging tests such as an MRI or CT scan.

 - Documented Evidence: Medical and prescription records, as well as a detailed timeline of Depo-Provera use and the onset of symptoms, are crucial for building a strong case.